Lattice protein design using Bayesian learning

 A design method using simulated annealing for both sequence and conformation space was proposed by Seno {\it et al.}\cite{seno1996optimal}. using a 2D lattice HP model with $N=12$ and $16$.
 The multi-sequence Monte Carlo method proposed by Irb\"{a}ck {\it et al.}\cite{irback1998monte, irback1999design} is an efficient procedure that obtains an optimal sequence excluding bad sequences with low target probability using fluctuation of sequences; this method was used to design a comparatively large 2D HP model ($N = 32$ and $50$) and 3D off-lattice HP model ($N = 20$).
 The `design equation' method of Iba {\it et al.} was the first application of Boltzmann machine learning to protein design and was used to obtain a correct sequence for several 3D $3\times3\times3$ cubic conformations\cite{iba1998design, tokita2000dynamical}.
 There are some other design methods with a similar policy to the design equation method: minimization of the relative entropy\cite{wang2004, jiao2006protein} and gradient descent\cite{kleinman2006maximum} to optimize the sequence.
-Coluzza {\it et al.} proposed a method using both energy minimization and free energy minimization for some targets\cite{coluzza2003designing,coluzza2011coarse}.